math2001/FileManager/README.md

 - Use auto completion in the input to create a file
 - Is available from the side bar
 - Working on both Sublime Text 2 **and** 3!
-- Compared to SideBarEnhancement, it comes only with feature that are *useful* (thinking about the `edit` open)
+- Compared to SideBarEnhancement, it comes only with feature that are *useful* (thinking about the `edit` option)
 - When you select `File: New File`, and you have different folder in the current project, you can pick which folder take as a reference by typing it's position (from 0).

 ```